Parma points punishment overturned

 In the FIGC's case document, which named both De Col and Terzi, it accused Calaio of "trying to get less commitment from the players of Spezia".
 Parma won the game 2-0 to secure a third successive promotion.

-Parma appealed and the FIGC on Thursday announced it has reduced the severity of the punishment to a €20,000 fine.
+Parma appealed and the FIGC on Thursday announced they have reduced the severity of the punishment to a €20,000 fine.

 Calaio, initially banned for two years, has seen that decreased to five months and a €30,000 fine and he will be eligible to play again at the start of 2019.